 - Take advantage of the location and resources of Villa Le Balze, Fiesole and Florence.

 Examples of past and current summer programs that demonstrate these criteria include:

-- Adheres to OGE’s standard guidelines for short-term program development, detailed here: http://studyabroad.georgetown.edu/summer-guidelines
+In addition to these criteria, the proposal should adheres to OGE’s standard guidelines for short-term program development, detailed here: http://studyabroad.georgetown.edu/summer-guidelines

-Proposals should be submitted using the Villa Le Balze Program Proposal Form to Gregory Spear, Assistant Director of Global Living and Learning Programs (firstname.lastname@example.org) by April 15, 2017.
+Proposals should be submitted using the Villa Le Balze Program Proposal Form to Gregory Spear, Assistant Director of Global Living and Learning Programs (firstname.lastname@example.org) by May 1.
 We strongly encourage interested faculty members to contact OGE to schedule a preliminary meeting at least one month before the proposal deadline.

 While non-Georgetown faculty and subject area experts may teach or co-teach on summer programs at the Villa, all programs should be proposed by a Georgetown faculty member with whom ultimate academic oversight of the program resides.